B Vitamins — The Benefits of the “B Team”

 Foods rich in biotin include:

-Biotin deficiency can cause thinning hair, a skin disorder called scaly dermatitis, and brittle nails.
-About a third of pregnant women experience mild biotin deficiency.
-People who eat raw eggs in recipes for mayonnaise, Caesar dressing, eggnog, or other forms can also experience biotin deficiency.
+A diet lacking in biotin can result in poor skin, hair, and nail health.
+About a third of pregnant women experience may have lower levels of biotin.
+People who frequently eat raw eggs in recipes for mayonnaise, Caesar dressing, eggnog, or other forms can also fail to absorb biotin.
 That’s because a protein in egg whites called avidin can bind to biotin and prevent its absorption.
 Cooked eggs are not a problem since the avidin gets broken down when heated.

 Folate or Folic Acid (B9)

-Folate is best known for being essential for the healthy development of the fetal nervous system, and as an important vitamin to supplement during pregnancy to prevent birth defects.
-Some of its other functions are fostering the formation of red blood cells and healthy circulation, promoting cellular repair of the skin and digestive tract, working together with B12 for DNA synthesis, and strengthening immunity through the formation of white blood cells.
+Folate is best known for being essential for supporting the healthy development of the fetal nervous system, and therefore is an important vitamin to supplement during pregnancy.
+Some of its other functions are facilitating the formation of red blood cells and promoting healthy circulation, supporting healthy cellular repair of the skin and digestive tract, working together with B12 for DNA synthesis, and upholding healthy immune function through the formation of white blood cells.

 This B vitamin has various forms and corresponding names — here are a few of them so you can more easily identify this essential vitamin.
 Folate is the natural form of vitamin B9 found in food.
-Folic acid is the synthetic form of the vitamin found in many dietary supplements and in food fortification.
-Other forms of the vitamin are L-MTHF and folinic acid which are active forms that are similar to those found in our body after our body has processed them.
+Folic acid is the synthetic form of the vitamin found in many dietary supplements and in fortified foods.
+Other forms of the vitamin are L-5-MTHF and folinic acid, active forms that are similar to those found in our body.

 Good sources of vitamin B9 are: